GuillaumeDIDIER/Ars-Magica-Characters/Magi/Matilde, the Folk Witch/Matilde, the Witch+15.md

 **Water Divining Rod**
 Dowsing 25
+**Pen:** 0, 1 use per day
 **R:** Touch, **D:** Sun, **T:** Smell
 This rod was created by the Matilde using Lesser Craft Magic to help one of her apprentices in finding water.
 *(Base 15, +5 Touch, +5 Sun)*

 **Comb of Virtue**
 Magic Lore Laboratory Total 12
 This comb was enriched by Matilde using a drop of blood from his daughter Violante, that has the Venus' Blessing Virtue.
-This Comb of Virtue now grants the Venus' Blessing Virtue to its owner and it will remain enriched for 2 years (The Comb contains 2 pawn of Imaginem vis).
+This Comb of Virtue now grants the Venus' Blessing Virtue to its owner and it will remain enriched for 2 years (The Comb contains 3 pawn of Imaginem vis).

 ## Theriac Formulas